In Royal TS for Windows, there are two Terminal connection plugins:

 As mentioned before, Royal TS includes the putty.exe binary but in case a new version of PuTTY has been released, you can easily instruct Royal TS to use the version you provide instead of the one included in Royal TS.
 To do that, simply download the new version of PuTTY and configure the full path in the Executable field:

 KiTTY is a fork of PuTTY that offers additional features.
 There are, however, a couple of differences which require additional configuration in order to make it work.
+Please also make sure that you use uncompressed version of KiTTY and not the portable version.
+The reason for this being that the portable version works on the file level instead of using the registry, making some features unusable (for example using a port other then 22 for SSH sesions).

 PuTTY is very popular and there are many forks which provide additional features.
 The previously mentioned ExtraPuTTY, offers lua scripting support.
 Although it hasn't been updated for years, it may still be an attractive option.
 It turns out that ExtraPuTTY uses the same configuration path as PuTTY, so all you need to do is to change the executable to that of ExtraPuTTY and leave all other settings empty (default).